-This unit examines current moral questions and the appropriate teachings of the Church through use of argumentative essays.
-The primary considerations of the course center on social issues that envelope our culture.
-Students form the ability to offer reasons and evidence in support of their moral decision process in response to the social issues.
+This unit examines current moral questions and the appropriate teachings of the Church through class debate and dialogue.
+The primary considerations of the course center on social issues that envelope our culture as presented in articles, documentaries, podcasts, and other journalistic sources.
+Students form their own appreciation for the principles of Catholic Social Teaching by applying the principles to a range of social issues.
 Through research, the development of arguments, and class discussions the students will possess the proper orientation for forming their lives as faithful men.